BenGutteridge/bengutteridge.github.io/_pages/pubs.md

 ### Notes
 * The table can be a little temperamental on mobile; it can be accessed directly, and less problematically, [here](https://script.google.com/macros/s/AKfycbzUWW0QWKD_qNyf5518wMtHL_qXADF_xqaasInNm3ZtAvuj4owHvvwXHFPRKv_GQ_Q5sA/exec).
+* Google Scripts can misbehave with some ad blockers; if the table does not load, temporarily disabling your blocker will probably fix it.
 * Pubs not yet visited, or unknown fields, are marked with 'n/a'.
 * In the Area column we distinguish between 'Cowley', beyond Temple Cowley, and 'Cowley & Iffley Roads', the area just beyond Magdalen bridge, as both are often referred to as Cowley.
 * There are more than 94 entries as some pubs have permanently closed since the beginning of this project, and others are outside the ringroad (though still in the surrounding villages).